lamini-ai/lamini-ai.github.io/docs/index.md

 # Welcome to Lamini!

 Lamini is the enterprise LLM platform for building proprietary LLMs, fully owned by you.
 In just a few lines of code, build LLM pipelines and self-improving LLMs.
-Deploy within 10 minutes, and see your LLMs improve overtime!
+Deploy within 10 minutes, and see your LLMs improve over time!

 If you want to build larger models, deploy a model in production, and host it on your own infrastructure on premise or in your VPC, please contact us at [info@lamini.ai](mailto:info@lamini.ai)!